Kyaw Swar Lin

-Kyaw Swar Lin (ကျော်စွာလင်း) is a Burmese military general who is currently serving as the Chief of the General Staff in Myanmar Army.
+Kyaw Swar Lin (also spelt as Kyaw Swa Lin', ကျော်စွာလင်း) is a Burmese military general who is currently serving as Deputy Commander-in-Chief of Defense Services and Commander-in-Chief (Army).
+Previous to this, he was appointed as Chief of the General Staff (Army, Navy and Air).

+He was a member of the State Security and Peace Commission.

 Early life and education

 Born in 1971, Kyaw Swar Lin graduated from the 35th intake of the Defense Services Academy.

 Career

 Kyaw Swar Lin served as a junior officer to Lieutenant-General Moe Myint Tun, commander of the Bureau of Special Operations.
 They served together on operations in Rakhine State prior to 2018.
 However, Kyaw Swar Lin came to prominence when he was appointed head of Tatmadaw's Mandalay-based Central Command, ranked as a Major General in 2018.
 In May 1971, he was the youngest person ever to be promoted to Lieutenant General within the Tatmadaw.
 He was also appointed quartermaster general, succeeding Lieutenant General Nyo Saw, who retired.

 Kyaw Swar Lin runs the Myanmar Economic Corporation (MEC), and sits on Myanma Economic Holdings Limited’s patron group under Commander-in-Chief Min Aung Hlaing.
 He also manages the military budget, which has accounted for 13%-15% of the overall national budget every year since 2012.